Komal Gandhar

 Komal Gandhar (কোমল গান্ধার Kōmal Gāndhār), also known as A Soft Note on a Sharp Scale, is a 1961 Bengali film written and directed by legendary film maker Ritwik Ghatak.
 The title refers to the Hindustani equivalent of "E-flat".
 It was part of the trilogy composed of Meghe Dhaka Tara (1960), Komal Gandhar and Subarnarekha (1962), all dealing with the aftermath of the Partition of India in 1947 and the refugees coping with it, though this was the most optimistic film of his oeuvre.
 The film explores three themes juxtaposed in the narrative: the dilemma of Anusuya, the lead character, the divided leadership of IPTA, and the fallout from the partition of India.

 Overview

-The title was taken from the line of a poem by Rabindranath Tagore that meant a sur or note, E-flat.
+The film title was taken from the line of a poem by Rabindranath Tagore that meant a sur or note, E-flat.
 As in other films by Ghatak, music plays a pivotal role in the movie.

 Through the microcosmic perspectivising of a group of devoted and uncompromising IPTA workers, Ghatak with his signature style touches on varied issues of partition, idealism, corruption, the interdependence of art and life, the scope of art, and class-struggle.
 Unlike his other films, this one runs along an upbeat mood with the lead pair of lovers (Vrigu and Anusua) being reunited.